Aluminum-bodied Vehicles are Among the Very Safest on the Road

 With the help of aluminum, automotive manufacturers are designing and developing the safest, strongest and most durable cars and trucks ever imagined.
 It’s no coincidence automakers are increasingly using aluminum as part of the multi-material mix.
 In a crash, aluminum is designed to absorb energy from the impact and deflect it away from vehicle occupants, allowing the vehicle—not the passengers—to absorb much of the crash energy.

-Every aluminum-bodied car or truck ever crash tested by U.S. federal regulators earned a perfect 5-star safety rating, including recent models of the acclaimed Ford F-150 (2015-2016 Regular Cab) and Tesla Model S (2013-2014 Tesla Model S).
+Every aluminum-bodied car or truck ever crash tested by U.S. federal regulators earned a perfect 5-star safety rating, including recent models of the acclaimed Ford F-150 (2015-2016 Regular Cab) and Tesla Model X (2017 Tesla Model X).

 The superior energy absorption properties of high-strength aluminum alloys, combined with intelligent vehicle design, make aluminum-intensive vehicles among the very safest on the road.
 When the Ford F-150 upgraded to an aluminum-alloy body from steel, the National Highway Traffic Safety Administration raised its crash safety test rating from four stars to five stars overall, demonstrating that aluminum alloys are highly crash absorbent and can be designed to deflect crash forces away from vehicle occupants.